primary-user/CodeClaimer/README.md

 # CodeClaimer

-CodeClaimer is a custom Discord bot for small, high-trust communities that want a safe way to share spare product codes, game keys, and digital access codes.
+CodeClaimer is a custom Discord bot for small, high-trust communities that want a safer way to share spare product codes, game keys, and digital access codes.

 Instead of posting codes publicly where anyone can copy them, members submit codes through slash commands.
-CodeClaimer posts a clean public claim card, DMs the hidden code to the first person who claims it, then updates the public post so the community can see the code has already been claimed.
+CodeClaimer posts a public claim card, keeps the actual code hidden, DMs the code to the first person who claims it, then marks the public post as claimed.

 ---